Mitsunee/fgo-api-playground/notes.md

 Should be covered now

+### Melusine Special Cases

+Melusine's skills look like a skill upgrade with the above rules.
+Unsure how to handle it yet.
+The id of the alternate version seems to end in 5, which might be usual?

 ## NPs

 strengthstatus seems to increase from 1 to 99 when upgrading, with 0 meaning non-upgradable like with priority on skills. interestingly npNum seems to be the amount of levels the NP has?